fboes/aerofly-weather/README.md

 ![](docs/aerofly-weather-app.png)

 You will need a copy of IPACS' Aerofly FS 2 which has run at least once.
 This creates a file called `main.mcf`, which contains all settings and the weather data in Aerofly FS 2.
 This file will be modified by the app.

+On start-up the app will load the current settings from your `main.mcf`.

 By changing the settings in the app, these values will transferred to the `main.mcf` right away.
 It also allows for changing values which are not accessible from inside Aerofly FS 2.